ashleydavis/Fluent-Behaviour-Tree/README.md

 ### Selector

 Runs child nodes in sequence until it finds one that *succeeds*.
-Succeeds when it finds the first child that succeeds.
+Succeeds when it finds the first child that *succeeds*.
 For child nodes that *fail* it moves forward to the next child node.
 While a child is *running* it stays on that child node without moving forward.

 	.Selector("my-selector")
 		.Do(t =>